Histoire des deux Indes: Reception

 The Histoire des deux Indes was a great success.
 In France, over thirty different editions were published between 1770 and 1787, and over fifty were published abroad.
 Abridged versions were published called Esprit de Raynal ("Potted Raynal") and Raynal de la jeunesse ("Children's Raynal").
 Napoleon Bonaparte proclaimed himself a "willing disciple of Raynal" (zélé disciple de Raynal) and took the book with him on his Egyptian campaign.
 Toussaint Louverture read the book and was especially inspired by a passage that predicted slave revolution in the West Indies.
 Horace Walpole wrote to Marie Du Deffand: "It attacks all governments and all religions!"
 (Il attaque tous les gouvernements et toutes les religions!).
 Anne Robert Jacques Turgot heavily criticized the book in a letter to André Morellet:

 At the time, the Histoire des deux Indes was considered an encyclopaedia of the colonial age and the Bible of anticolonialism in the Age of Enlightenment.

 In 1780, Raynal produced the third edition of his Histoire des deux Indes, which was characterised by bolder and more violent tirades than the previous two, and under his signature at the bottom of his portrait he added the inscription: Au défenseur de l’humanité, de la vérité, de la liberté ("In defence of humanity, truth, and freedom").

-Louis XVI referred the book to the Parlement de Paris for censorship, and also to the Church.
+Louis XVI referred the book to the Parlement of Paris for censorship, and also to the Church.
 It was banned, and burned by the public hangman on 29 May 1781.
 Declared a public enemy, Raynal was forced to leave France for Prussia, where he stayed the large part of his exile.
 He was allowed to return to France in 1787, on condition he did not enter Paris.

 Today, scholar Jenny Mander notes that there are mixed feelings and overall confusion as to whether Histoire des deux Indes is an anti-colonialist text since there are so many contradictions within the piece itself.
 On the one side, Raynal makes many statements that are against the overall inhumanity of Europeans and criticizes their seizing of land that is taken solely for European gain and leaves native people vulnerable.
 For these reasons, some do consider the text to be anti-colonialist.
 On the other hand, Raynal and his contributors still find slaves and slave labor as essential to the European economy, and they hold their plans for instant emancipation for all slaves.
 With so many opposing opinions and several other writers who contributed their perspective, reception today is also clearly quite jumbled.